 When I First Saw A Gun (2018) is a series of short, direct verbal responses responding to a single question about when they first saw and handled a weapon.

 The final work, Fantastic Cities (2018), is a major film and audio installation interrogating the mythology of Oxford and Los Angeles - two cities represented by fictional narratives created in film and literature.

 Having fled her conservative expat community in Argentina in her late teens, Woolcock began her artistic practice in Oxford in the 1970s.
-Over the last forty years she has built a hugely diverse and critically-acclaimed body of work, spanning street-cast fiction film, documentary, opera and major arts projects.
+Over the last forty years, she has built a hugely diverse and critically-acclaimed body of work, spanning street-cast fiction film, documentary, opera and major art projects.

 Fantastic Cities will be on view at Modern Art Oxford from 17 November 2018 to 3 March 2019.